PROFESSOR CHRISTOPHER FAIRBURN

 This long-term programme of work has led to the development of the three most effective treatments for adults with eating disorders, all of which have been endorsed by NICE.

-I have two main research interests; the development and evaluation of psychological interventions, and the treatment of eating disorders.
-I have an international reputation in both fields.
+I have been been a governor of Wellcome and I was a founder trustee of the mental health research charity MQ.
+I have twice been a Fellow at Stanford’s Center for Advanced Study in the Behavioral Sciences.
 I have received the AT Beck Prize from the Academy of Cognitive Therapy and the Lifetime Achievement and Outstanding Researcher Awards from the Academy of Eating Disorders.

-RESEARCH ON THE DISSEMINATION OF PSYCHOLOGICAL TREATMENTS
+RESEARCH ON THE use of DIgital technology to deliver and disSEMINATe PSYCHOLOGICAL TREATMENTS

 This work has three main strands.
 The first has been on the development of a online method for training therapists to deliver complex psychological treatments (Fairburn and Cooper, 2011).
 The new method, termed “web-based training,” has been found to be acceptable and effective.
 It provides a scalable means of simultaneously training large numbers of geographically dispersed therapists at low cost.

 The second strand is concerned with the conversion of therapist-delivered psychological treatments into autonomous digital interventions for delivery direct to the public (Fairburn and Patel, 2014, 2017).
 This work is at an early stage.
 A digital version of the leading psychological treatment for eating disorders (CBT-E) is currently undergoing preliminary testing.
 The treatment is termed CBTe.